Fmstrat/winapps/README.md

 - **Installing WinApps**: Before you follow the guide above to install winapps normally, make sure to set the following configurations:

   - Create a file `~/.config/libvirt/libvirt.conf` and add a single line in it: `uri_default = "qemu:///system"`.
 This allows you to run the VM and winapps without using `sudo`.
+(This assumes that the user has performed the previous steps as super user.
+In case performing this step stops `virt-manager` from accessing the VM, but removing the `libvirt.conf` file lets it work, then skip this step).

   - Run the command `virsh net-autostart default` to make sure that the 'default' connection is started after every reboot on Arch.